Build a great portfolio while contributing to important grassroots causes in Cape Town

 Rates vary, according to the nonprofit organisations you’ll be part of during your internship, and where they are located.

-- Accommodation in a shared room in a house on the Southern Peninsula, surrounded by beaches and mountains
+- Accommodation during the first week, in a shared room in a house on the Southern Peninsula, surrounded by beaches and mountains

 - Airport transfers